Jeykop22/holbertonschool-printf/README.md

 The project is a creation of Holbertonschool and the program is a pseudo-recreation of the C standard library function, `printf`.

+## Compilation

+Run this command for check if your code is right:

+`gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -Wno-format *.c`

 ## Flowchart

 <img src="https://cdn.discordapp.com/attachments/1164887132893106208/1176526563710357544/printf.png?ex=656f30bf&is=655cbbbf&hm=5ef72784e3d1dc190926848fde96fb97ffa31e228efee03a0fcee6e44a504806&">